A topic from the subject of Organic Chemistry in Chemistry.

 Applications

-• The study of the structure and reactivity of organic compounds
+• Study of the structure and reactivity of organic compounds: Understanding the relationship between molecular structure and chemical behavior.

 Conclusion